-Regulatory Information: The following listing of regulations relating to a Steel Dynamics product may not be complete and should not be solely relied upon for all regulatory compliance responsibilities.
+Regulatory Information: The following listing of regulations relating to a OmniSource Corporation may not be complete and should not be solely relied upon for all regulatory compliance responsibilities.
 This product and/or its constituents are subject to the following regulations:

-OSHA Regulations: Air Contaminant (29 CFR 1910.1000, Table Z-1, Z-2, Z-3): The product, Aluminum (Ingots, Sows, Cones) as a whole is not listed.
-However, individual components of the product are listed: Refer to Section 8, Exposure Controls and Personal Protection.
+OSHA Regulations: Air Contaminant (29 CFR 1910.1000, Table Z-1, Z-2, Z-3): The product, Aluminum Scrap as a mixture is not listed.
+However, individual components of the product are listed: Refer to Section 8, Exposure Controls and Personal Protection

-EPA Regulations: The product, Aluminum (Ingots, Sows, Cones) is not listed as a whole.
+EPA Regulations: The product, Aluminum Scrap is not listed as a mixture.
 However, individual components of the product are listed: